richardolsen/ng-playbook/README.md

 The introduction.md file found in the includes folder can also be edited using markdown.

 #To install
-Just copy all the files to the folder of your choice.
+Just copy all the files to the webserver of your choice.

-Currently you will need to edit the url (which is my local test server) in the ng-playook.js file - this will be fixed soon.